Disney announced all its movies coming in the next 4 years -- here's what you have to look forward to

-Disney and Pixar just made a major update to its theatrical schedule stretching through 2019.
+Disney provided some new info about its theatrical schedule stretching through 2019.

-The highly-anticipated sequels for “The Incredibles” and “Toy Story” will be swapping release dates.
-That now moves the “Incredibles 2” sequel up to June 15, 2018.
-Meanwhile, “Toy Story 4,” which brings back original director John Lasseter, has been pushed back to a June 21, 2019 release.

-That marks the second delay for the “Toy Story” sequel.
-It was previously moved back a year to 2018.
+In addition to an ambitious movie plan announced last fall, the studio has called dibs on a few more weekends with untitled projects, including more fairy-tale adventures.

+With the recent enormous success of “Star Wars: The Force Awakens,” and the even more surprising staying power of “Zootopia” and “The Jungle Book,” Disney really looks like the studio to beat.
+In fact, it’s on track to have its biggest year ever at the box office.

-The rest of Disney’s upcoming lineup over the next few years includes a mix of animated films, superheroes, reboots, sequels, and multiple trips to a galaxy far, far away.
+Its lineup of movies includes a mix of animated films, superheroes, reboots, sequels, and multiple trips to a galaxy far, far away.

+The film will be a remake of the 1977 Disney original, in which a young orphan seeks the help of a giant dragon.
+This version will star Wes Bentley, Robert Redford, and Karl Urban.

-While he loses the ability to perform surgery, he finds a new purpose in life when he's offered a second chance after a sorcerer trains him to fight evil.
+We don't know many details about the film yet, but Strange (Cumberbatch) is a failed surgeon who is given a second chance after a sorcerer trains him to fight evil.
+The film will be released October 26, 2016.

-The musical will be centered on a teen who sets out on an adventure to find a fabled island in the South Pacific.
+The musical will be centered around a teen who sets out on an adventure to find a fabled island in the South Pacific.
 Demigod Maui (Johnson) will join in on her adventure.

 The cast of the 'Star Wars' spin-off 'Rogue One' will have major star wattage, from Oscar winner Forest Whitaker and Mads Mikkelsen ('Hannibal') to indie favourites Felicity Jones and Ben Mendelsohn.

-The first sneak peek for the next 'Guardians of the Galaxy' film, 'Guardians of the Galaxy Vol. 2,' was recently released by director James Gunn.
+The next 'Guardians of the Galaxy' film, 'Guardians of the Galaxy Vol. 2,' started production in Atlanta, Georgia.

-Details of the film are still scarce, but we know the main cast, including Chris Pratt, will return.
+Details of the film are still scarce.
+The main cast, including Chris Pratt, is expected to return.
+The 'Guardians' sequel will be released May 5, 2017.

-Kurt Russell, Pom Klementieff, and Elizabeth Debicki also join the film.
-Russell will be playing Chris Pratt's father.

-This time around it looks like Yondu (Michael Rooker) and Nebula (Karen Gillan) will join the good guys.

 'Pirates of the Caribbean: Dead Men Tell No Tales' will be the fifth movie in the 'Pirates' franchise.

-The eighth episode of the 'Star Wars' franchise -- a sequel to 'Force Awakens' that still has no title -- will be directed by Rian Johnson.
+The eighth episode of the 'Star Wars' franchise (a sequel to 'Force Awakens'), which still has no title, will be directed by Rian Johnson.

 The first standalone movie for Marvel's Black Panther, starring Chadwick Boseman, will be out on February 16, 2018.